Looking for Books like Red, White and Royal Blue? This post is all about the best romance books like Red, White and Royal Blue?

 Yadriel is determined to prove himself.
 So he performs a ritual to become a Brujo.
 He performs a ritual.
 And then he sets out to find the ghost of his murdered cousin.

-I’m confident that fans of RWRB will really love this book with it’s adorable romance, supportive friends and gripping plot.
+I’m confident that fans of RWRB will love this book.

 Felix Ever After is an own voices book featuring a black, queer and transgender main character.